bugsink/bugsink/docs/howto/deployment/single-server.md

 You should see something like

 ```
-123 static files copied to '/home/bugsink/collectedstatic/'
+123 static files copied to '/home/bugsink/venv/lib/python3.12/site-packages/collectedstatic/'
 ```

-## Set up Gunicorn
+## Set up Gunicorn (managed by Systemd)

 We will run Bugsink using Gunicorn, a WSGI server.

+Gunicorn was already installed as part of the Bugsink dependencies, so we just need to run it.

-Rather than running Gunicorn directly, we will use a systemd service to manage the process.
+Rather than running Gunicorn directly, [we will use a systemd service to manage the process](https://docs.gunicorn.org/en/latest/deploy.html#systemd).

 Exit the `bugsink` user by running: